 - Trustworthiness is also relative to a specific area of expertise.

-Now that you know the answer to “What is E-A-T?”
-Let’s talk about where E-A-T comes from and how Google uses it to measure quality.
+Now that you know the answer to “What is E-E-A-T?”
+Let’s talk about where E-E-A-T comes from and how Google uses it to measure content quality.

-The E-A-T acronym comes from a set of guidelines published by Google for the educational benefit of its quality assurance team, or as Google calls them, the “Search Quality Raters.”
+The E-E-A-T acronym comes from a set of guidelines Google published for the educational benefit of its quality assurance team, or as Google calls them, the “Search Quality Raters.”

 Search Quality Raters

-According to the guidelines, the E-A-T score is “very important” for pages that have a beneficial purpose, and Google instructs its evaluators to consider:
+According to the quality raters’ guidelines, the E-E-A-T score is “very important” for pages that have a beneficial purpose, and Google instructs its evaluators to consider:

 - The website as a whole